Bearsampp/module-powershell/.gradle-docs/MIGRATION.md

 ## Overview

-The Bearsampp Module ConsoleZ build system has been migrated from Apache Ant to Gradle, providing a modern, maintainable, and feature-rich build automation solution.
+The Bearsampp module Shell build system has been migrated from Apache Ant to Gradle, providing a modern, maintainable, and feature-rich build automation solution.

 ### Migration Summary